ClusterHQ/flocker/docs/gettingstarted/index.rst

          AWS
          ^^^

-         Please see our separate :ref:`AWS install instructions <using-amazon-web-services>` to get started.
+         Please see our separate :ref:`AWS install instructions <aws-install>` to get started.

       .. tabs::